PaulGregor/crowdin-cli-py/README.md

 ## Changelog

-28.02.2015 - Version 0.94.5:
+**Version 0.95.1** - 04.03.2015:

+* Errors with non-ascii characters and troubles with import have been fixed.

+**Version 0.94.5** - 28.02.2015:

-	- Support for Python 3.2+ was implemented.
+* Support for Python 3.2+ was implemented.

-	- Environment variable for API Credentials.
+* Environment variable for API Credentials.

 ## License and Author